sjnorth/sjnorth.github.io/_posts/2016-01-30-syntax-swamp.md

 The Ruby syntax is clean and friendly.
 It's designed to feel natural and to be as close to human language as possible.
 So there are none of those dreaded semi-colons and other things that plague JavaScript learners.

-After reading a few chapters of Chris Pine's book, I was able to write simmple programs in Ruby.
+After reading a few chapters of Chris Pine's book, I was able to write simple programs in Ruby.
 The book enabled me to do this with more autonomy than just copying the syntax in Codeacademy.
 Importantly, I understood exactly what I was doing and why I was doing it that way.
 That's huge!

 Learning the basics of Ruby has got me back on track.
 I now feel more capable of understanding programming, without being weighed down by syntax.